Murder of Diana Quer

+The Spanish media were criticised by some for having reflected "morbid fascination" and "sensationalism".
+They were also criticised for revealing and publishing personal information and rumours about Quer's family, and for criticising her lifestyle.

 Background

 Diana María Quer López-Pinel (born 12 April 1998) was from Pozuelo de Alarcón in the Community of Madrid and was on holiday with her mother and sister.

 Quer was left by her mother at 10:30 pm and went to a local festival.
 Her last known location was a kilometre from home, at around 2:50 am.
 Among her final WhatsApp messages were to a friend from Madrid: "I'm freaking out, a gypsy was calling for me...[He was saying] 'brown-haired girl, come over here'".

 Investigation

 Two hundred local men who were aged in their late 30s and had criminal records were interviewed by police over the case.
 This was later reduced to 80 of them whose mobile phone records confirmed that they were in the vicinity of the crime.
 Among these was the perpetrator José Enrique Abuín Gey alias "El Chicle" ("The Chewing Gum"), who had a previous conviction for cocaine dealing.
 He was given a false alibi by his wife, who said that they were with each other at the time.
 In October 2016, a fisherman found Quer's iPhone 6 in nearby Taragoña.

 In the early hours of 25 December 2017, El Chicle attempted to invite several young women into his car in nearby Boiro.
 He tried to force one into the boot of his car at knifepoint, but her screams drew attention.
 During his interrogation, he confessed to killing Quer; he tied her up and took her into his car by force and strangled her.
 He revealed the location of the body, in a well at an abandoned warehouse in Rianxo, 20 kilometres from the location of the crime and only 200 metres from his own house.